ascopes/lbasi/README.md

 ## Performance

 This implementation is not built for performance.
+The lexer is implemented to read files incrementally where possible (this does not work correctly with stdin, so using that will result in the entire script being loaded eagerly).

-However, as of part 9, a crude benchmark can be seen with the following results:
+As of part 9, a crude benchmark can be seen with the following results:

 ```bash
 $ # VM